lynxnexy/immortalwrt/README.md

 #  ImmortalWrt-21.02 for hg680p & b860h
-ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, better performance, and special optimizations for mainland China users.<br/>
+ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, better performance, and special optimizations for users.<br/>
 Compared the official one, we allow to use hacks or non-upstreamable patches / modifications to achieve our purpose.
 Source from anywhere.

 [<img src="https://cdn.trakteer.id/images/embed/trbtn-red-2.png" height="40" style="border:0px;height:40px;" alt="Trakteer Saya">](https://trakteer.id/lynxnexy/tip)